As time goes by, the deadly heatwave that has flooded western Canada and the northwestern United States in recent weeks begins to subside.

 Given worsening climate change and continued greenhouse gas emissions, a heatwave like last week's is likely to become an increasingly common occurrence.

-The researchers of World Weather Attribution Group they published rather eloquent research on Wednesday.
-It shows that the probability of an event similar to that which occurred in the USA and Canada is now 150 times higher than at the beginning of the industrial revolution.
+The researchers of World Weather Attribution Group published some rather eloquent research on Wednesday.
+It shows that the probability of an event similar to the one that occurred in the USA and Canada is 150 times higher today than at the beginning of the industrial revolution.

 For now, local experts and officials are still grappling with the aftermath of the shocking extreme weather event that does not yet have an official death toll, Earther notes.

-Many of the victims who died from the extreme heat wave lived alone and, tragedy within tragedy, it may take some time to find them and confirm the cause of death.
+Many of the victims who died in the extreme heat wave lived alone and, tragedy within tragedy, it may take time to find them and confirm the cause of death.

 Then the more complicated part: preventing it from happening again.
-Not easy, given the fact that we have sensationally failed to contain the global temperature rise.
+Not easy, given the fact that we have sensationally failed to achieve its goals of containing global temperature rise.